mousymous/Shogun-duel/README.md

 - **Features**:<br>
   - Utilizes `sf::RectangleShape`, which comes with pre-coded hitbox properties.<br>
+  - You can enable or disable visible outline for collision testing

 - **Things to Change**:<br>
   1. ✅ Remove the movement function from the `Rect`. (completed)<br>